chainskills/greetings-web3-solc/README.md

 > accounts
 ```

-The variable `accounts` displays an array with all accounts defined in Ganache.
+The variable `accounts` displays an array of all accounts defined in Ganache.

 ### Step 6-4: Retrieve the ABI (Application Binary Interface)

 The ABI described the functions exposed by the smart contract.

-We will to retrieve the ABI from the JSON file generated in the build folder during the compile process.
+We will retrieve the ABI from the JSON file generated in the build folder during the compile process.

 First, we read and parse the JSON file:
 ```